veganjay/ctf_writeups/Hackvent_2018/README.md

 The flag is: HV18-622q-gxxe-CGni-X4fT-wQKw

-# Day 17
+# Day 17: Faster Key Exchange

 ## Challenge Description

-Day 17: Faster KEy Exchange
+Level: Hard

 You were somehow able to intercept Santa's traffic.